Searows: 2022–2023: Guard Dog release and End of the World

+Although hesitant to return to the same emotions as when he wrote Guard Dog, Duckart said it is "human nature" to write about the same feelings as they "don't go away."
+This is what Duckart says leads him to utilize repetition in his works.
 Duckart released several singles in advance of the release of his first EP, End Of The World.
-“Older”, the first advance single, was released in July 2023.
-"I have more than enough" was released on September 12, and "Funny" was released on October 17.
+“Older” was the first, being released on 25 July 2023.
+Duckart described that he did not know what the song was about until after completing it, believing it to discuss powerlessness while growing older.
+Duckart faced writer's block before completing "I have more than enough," but following a long walk in Portland, he wrote, recorded, and produced the entire song in the city before ultimately releasing the single on September 12.
+The single "Funny" was released shortly after, on 17 October.
 The 6-track EP End Of The World was released on November 10 of the same year.
-A music video for the title track was released a month later, on December 10, 2023.
+A music video for the title track was released a month later, on 10 December 2023.